 And what she can do for you

 Whether you're a small municipality, massive protected area, or an out of the way patch of Crown land, managing wildlife, people and development is incredibly complex.
 You need someone with diverse experiences who can examine the big picture while defining tangible day to day actions that make a difference.
 My career has focused on taking a holistic view to wildlife and landscape planning both in and out of protected areas.
 My Masters and PhD integrated biological and social research to understand how bears and recreationalists share some of western Canada's most prominent parks and protected areas.
 As a professional conservationist, I have worked with teams of people to create new provincial parks, increase species protection, and design facility plans that serve wildlife and people.
 Ensuring accurate representation of community needs in government planning processes and decision making has been integral throughout my career.
 My work has led me on incredible journeys and been published in every kind of media you can imagine.
-Check out my full resume to see how I researched grizzly bears from a beach.

 I work with communities and their residents to improve our relationship with nature.
 I create integrative plans to help communities successfully coexist with bears.
-I conduct research and technical reviews, which inform strategic advice to conservation organizations.
+I conduct research and technical reviews that inform strategic advice to conservation organizations.
 This work directly contributes to successful campaign outcomes.
 I provide governments with landscape management recommendations that meet multiple objectives.
 Through skilled community engagement and Indigenous consultation, I work to ensure diverse perspectives are used to influence decision making.

 Get in touch to explore your conservation challenges and see how I can help you.